 It can be hard to find large, inexpensive containers.
-I look in discount stores, often in the housewares departments.
-I also look in hardware stores and in feed and farm stores (which are admittedly hard to find if you live in a city).
+Check discount stores, often in the housewares departments, or hardware stores and in feed and farm stores (which are admittedly hard to find if you live in a city).

 06 of 09

 A large sized, brand-new kiddie pool will cost about $9.00.
 It's a great way to get a larger, really inexpensive raised bed.
 You can put it in a driveway or on your lawn.
 If you put it on your lawn, you can say goodbye to your grass, but sometimes it's worth it.

 Since they are fairly shallow, I wouldn't try growing giant tomatoes in them.
 Herbs work really well, as do annual flowers and salad greens.

 07 of 09